Monkey Business (Black Eyed Peas album): Music and lyrics

 Sting is featured on the album's closing track "Union", which heavily samples his own "Englishman in New York" (1987).

-"Underground hip hop" track "Like That", featuring Q-Tip, Talib Kweli, CeeLo Green and John Legend, begins with a sample from Astrud Gilberto's 1965 version of "Who Can I Turn To?".
+Underground hip-hop track "Like That", featuring Q-Tip, Talib Kweli, CeeLo Green and John Legend, begins with a sample from Astrud Gilberto's 1965 version of "Who Can I Turn To?".
 The seventh track "Dum Diddly" was described by Neil Drumming from Entertainment Weekly as a "glossy, faux-reggae" track.
 "Feel It" lyrically encourages its listeners to dance.
 Country-influenced "Gone Going" addresses the emptiness of materialism.
-It's built around a hip hop beat and a live string-horn arrangement.
+It's built around a hip-hop beat and a live string-horn arrangement.
 "They Don't Want Music", featuring James Brown, is a horn-driven jazz, lounge and funk track.
 "Disco Club" is about men "cruising clubs for casual hookups".
 The "funky" dance track "Bebot", whose title means "hot chick", is rapped entirely in Tagalog, much like "The Apl Song" from Elephunk (2003).
 "Ba Bump" features its male protagonist getting a woman drunk and having sex with her afterwards.
 "Audio Delite at Low Fidelity" lyrically details the group's history up until the release of Monkey Business, referencing their rise to prominence; it ends with the hidden track "Change".
 The album's closing track "Union" heavily samples "Englishman in New York" by Sting, who makes a guest appearance.
 A jazz-influenced track, it lyrically demands social equality.

 Title and artwork

-The Black Eyed Peas gave numerous explanations to the title of Monkey Business.
+Black Eyed Peas gave numerous explanations for the title of Monkey Business.
 In the "BEP Q&A" portion of the album's booklet, two definitions of the title were written.

 "DEFINITION 1: With success, people treat you differently.
 They can go from viewing you like a person to viewing you like a product.
 And that's one definition of Monkey Business."